sassoftware/restaf-uidemos/README.md

                             },
 ```

-5. After saving your changes to cas.json, delete the casdeployment.
+5.After saving your changes to cas.json, delete the casdeployment.
 Kubectl delete casdeployment default    (Use your casdeployment name if it is not ‘default’.)

-6. Wait for your casdeployment to go away such that
+6.Wait for your casdeployment to go away such that
 ‘kubectl get casdeployment’ no longer shows your deployment.

-7. Redeploy your casdeployment:
+7.Redeploy your casdeployment:
 Kubectl create -f cas.json

-8. Wait for your casdeployment to come up:
+8.Wait for your casdeployment to come up:
 Kubectl get casdeployment shows your deployment again.

 ---